-Similarly second value percent change is -1.25% i.e. revenue is decreases.
+Similarly, the second value percent change is -1.25% i.e. revenue is decreasing.

-Below is the salary details of employees when they joined and current salary.
+Below are the salary details of employees when they joined and current salary.

 To find out the variance percent change between these two numbers lets use the same formula as above.

 As we can see in cell D6 we got the error value this is because whenever we divide the number by zero we get division error value as #DIV/0!.

 So to get rid of this we need to use the IFERROR function in excel.